thatguydan86/TESTING/docs/STATUS.md

 # Zoopla Hardening — Status

-State: SETUP
+State: SCRAPER WIP

-Added: search and listing fixtures (4 total) and created tests for JSON-LD parsing, search extraction, and basic integration.
+Added: search and listing fixtures (4 total), created JSON‑LD, search extraction, and integration tests, and implemented a Playwright scraper skeleton in `scrapers/zoopla/main.py` with JSON‑LD parsing and local fixture fallback.

-Next: Implement the main Zoopla scraper in `scrapers/zoopla/main.py` with Playwright headless scraping, JSON-LD parsing and DOM fallbacks, quotas, retries, and dedupe/schema validation.
-Update Dockerfile and CI to run tests and deploy.
-Ensure tests pass and prepare for integration run.
+Next: Implement quotas, retries, random delays, and dedupe/schema validation in the scraper.
+Integrate proxy handling, backoff logic, and webhook posting.
+Update tests and Dockerfile as needed, and run CI to validate.
+Once tests pass, perform live integration runs and tune until quality thresholds are met.